USA Student Visa Process Step-by-Step: The Complete Guide for Nepalese Students

 • Work Options: M-1 students cannot work during their studies, and their stay in the U.S. is typically shorter than that of F-1 visa holders.

-The Student USA Visa Application Process: Step-by-Step Guide
+USA Student Visa Process from Nepal: Step-by-Step Guide

 Step 1: Fill Out the DS-160 Form